b0494b0494/grpc-sample-minimal/README.md

   - List and manage OCR results for multiple files
   - Compare OCR results from different engines (when multiple engines are available)
   - OCR service runs as a separate microservice for scalability
+  - Automatic OCR task queuing for `documents/` and `images/` files
+  - Queue-based asynchronous processing using provider-specific queues (SQS for S3, Pub/Sub for GCS, Azure Queue for Azure)
 - **SQLite Database**: File metadata management for tracking uploaded files and OCR results
 - **Storage Emulators**: Local development support for AWS S3, GCS, and Azure Blob Storage
 - **Web UI**: